-All local authorities (LA) in England are required to run the ASCS and PSS SACE as part of the data returns to the Health and Social Care Information Centre (HSCIC) and are encouraged to use the data to inform local social-care related planning and service improvements.
+All local authorities (LA) in England are required to run the ASCS and PSS SACE as part of the data returns to NHS Digital (formerly the Health and Social Care Information Centre, or HSCIC) and are encouraged to use the data to inform local social care-related planning and service improvements.
 Informal feedback from LAs, however, indicated that staff from all groups and within many organisations are not engaging with the surveys and/or are making limited local use of the data.
 Preliminary and anecdotal evidence suggests a number of reasons for this: (1) Some LAs report that the data are not useful because the survey does not ask the right questions; (2) Careful analysis is required to interpret the data accurately, and particularly to establish the impact of services; (3) LAs work with increasingly limited resources and a decision to invest in the surveys potentially means a cut elsewhere.

 The MAX Toolkit

-The findings of these initial fact-finding activities were used to inform the development of the MAX toolkit which aims to support LA staff to maximise the relevance, value and use of ASCS and PSS SACE data for local performance improvements.
-The MAX toolkit consists of guides and tools associated with the key stages of the survey process and (stakeholder) engagement throughout (see Figure 1 below) and is designed to supplement existing survey guidance provided by the Health and Social Care Information Centre (HSCIC).
+The findings of these initial fact-finding activities were used to inform the development of the MAX toolkit which aims to support LA staff to maximise the relevance, value and use of ASCS and PSS SACE data for local performance improvements (as measured by improvements in service user- and carer-reported outcomes).
+The MAX toolkit consists of guides and tools associated with the key stages of the survey process and (stakeholder) engagement throughout (see Figure 1 below) and is designed to supplement existing survey guidance provided by NHS Digital.

 Outcomes-based performance management in practice: a case study of local authority use of self-reported quality of life data to inform adult social care service delivery in England – to be submitted to Health and Social Care in the Community